 Suffering an injury because of a slip and fall accident, car accident, medical malpractice, or other negligent act or intentional wrongdoing causes damages.
-Damages can include monetary losses, pain, and suffering.
+Damages can include monetary losses and pain and suffering.
 Florida personal injury laws allow injured parties to seek compensation for these damages by filing a personal injury claim or lawsuit.

 A personal injury lawyer works with you to obtain maximum compensation for damages, including pain and suffering damages.
 We fight to hold the party responsible for your injuries liable for the damage they caused.

 What Damages Can I Recover for an Accident or Personal Injury in Florida?

 Florida permits injured parties to seek compensation for their economic and non-economic damages.
 In a few personal injury cases, the court could award punitive damages.

 - Medical expenses and bills

 - Nursing care and personal care

 - Loss of income and benefits